How to File an Extension for Taxes

 • You qualify for tax relief in disaster situations.

-The rules regarding each of these tax deadline exceptions vary widely based on your unique situation, so make sure to check with the IRS regarding your individual circumstances.
+The rules regarding each tax deadline exception vary widely based on your unique situation, so make sure to check with the IRS regarding your individual circumstances.

 How to fill out Form 4868 for a tax extension

-According to Castelan, you don't need to provide an explanation to the IRS when you file for a federal tax return extension.
-Instead, you need to have a copy of your prior year's return, and you'll provide the IRS with your personal information, your estimated total tax liability for 2023, the total 2023 tax payments you’ve already made and the amount you are paying when submitting the extension form.
+You'll provide the IRS with your personal information, your estimated total tax liability for tax year 2025, the total 2025 tax payments you’ve already made and the amount you are paying when submitting the extension form.

 Personal information required on the form includes: